ActiveThis profile is actively maintained

 Climate change The government of Bangladesh has set the goal to become a developed country by 2041.
 Part of that goal includes almost quadrupling the country's net electricity generation capacity by that time.
 Under these plans, the share of installed power capacity from coal, currently about 3 percent, will expand to 32 percent by 2041.
 Since Bangladesh has limited coal supplies of its own, most of the coal needs to be imported from other countries, including Australia, India, Indonesia and South Africa.

 The coal terminal at Payra Port will open the floodgates for coal pollution the likes of which Bangladesh has never seen before.
 Currently Bangladesh imports about 1.5 million metric tons of coal per year.
-At peak operation, Payra Port would import 20 million metric tons of coal each year, to feed eight proposed and under-construction coal power stations with a total capacity of 10 gigawatts.
+At peak operation, Payra Port would import 20 million metric tons of coal each year, to feed eight proposed and under-construction coal power stations with a total capacity of 10 gigawatts, making it the largest coal power cluster in South Asia and the second largest in the world.
 Over their lifetimes, these plants would collectively emit more than three times as much carbon dioxide as the whole of the UK did in 2018.
-(Market Forces, for Asia Times).

 HSBC is reported to be acting as lead arranger for a EUR 865 million loan to finance dredging works for the Payra Port, according to The Asia Times.
-Financial close is expected in April 2020.
+The financial times of Bangladesh reported in July 2020 that dredging of Payra Port was delayed due to the COVID-19 pandemic.

 The Infrastructure Investment Facilitation Company (IIFC), an advisory body for the Government of Bangladesh, is acting as financial advisor (IJGlobal).